Your life is a story…and you are the hero.

 Resurrection: We are not out of the woods yet as we must face one more challenge to prove we have truly changed.
 This time we have the reward and we need to use it to triumph over the forces trying to stop us.

 Return with the Elixir: We are back in our normal environment.
 But something has changed…and that something is us.
-We are a different person than when we left.
+We are different people than when we left.
 There is one final thing we need to do.
 We must take everything we have learned and the gifts and abilities we developed on our journey and share them with others.

 These Stages Are In Our Lives